NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

 ```
 ## Change History
 __3.0.0:__
-* Introduced many new functions to the PyGhidra API.
-PyGhidra 3.0.0 requires Ghidra 12.0 or later
+* Revised the the PyGhidra API.
+See the [API section](#api) for more details.
-  to run.
+* PyGhidra 3.0.0 requires Ghidra 12.0 or later to run.

 __2.2.1:__
 * PyGhidra now launches with the current working directory removed from `sys.path` to prevent